 Today we’re launching a new blog series (every few weeks we’ll share a post) that addresses social justice issues that affect the most vulnerable people in the world today.
 Each blog will focus on a specific, often overlooked, people group in need both physically and spiritually.
 Also, at the end of each post, there will be further information and ways for you to get involved and make a difference.
-(My thanks to EPM staff Julia Stager, Kathy Norquist, and Stephanie Anderson for assisting me with these.)

 This first blog focuses on child poverty in urban areas.
 Though many groups through the centuries have reached out to suffering children, the breadth and depth of poverty is only increasing.
 In the past, children who lived in or near cities were usually better off than poor children in rural areas, but that dynamic has dramatically shifted.
 Today, children (many of whom have at least one deceased parent) are living on the streets and in slums.
 This puts them in serious danger of malnutrition, exposure, disease, violence, sexual abuse, human trafficking, and child labor.
 (Unicef’s 2012 “State of the World's Children” report provides more statistics and information.)

 Watch this insightful 1.5 minute video about children in crisis from ACTION International, a ministry that has been laboring for decades to reach street children for Jesus:

 I’m also sharing a blog from Covenant Ministries, one of several ministries that supports street children.
 It’s a poignant account of the Lord’s provision and a little boy’s path to a better life.

 by Covenant Mercies